 Samaritan House is a 13 bed, crisis accommodation program for men aged between 18 and 65 years.
 The program operates 24 hours a day, seven days a week and is located in the north of Canberra.
 Samaritan House has provided support and accommodation to single men in the Canberra region since 1995 and is the only provider of crisis accommodation for single men in the ACT.
 Residents are provided with individual rooms with shared showers, toilets, laundry and kitchen facilities, food, computer with internet and telephone, personal hygiene items and social support.
-Samaritan House requires $25 rent per night to cover expenses.
+Samaritan House charges rent at social housing rates, capped at a maximum of $150 per week.
 Residents are also provided with case management, working from a person-centred, strengths-based focus.

 Samaritan House's main goal is to assist individuals to access longer term or permanent accommodation.